divthomas22/HabitTracker_CS683/Doc/CS683_DivyaThomas_HabitTracker.md

 As someone who gets easily distracted by my phone in the morning or other priorities, this application has helped me tremendously in developing good, consistent habits that set me up for success.
 I have never felt more organized and accomplished than after I started using this application.

 While the "Routines" application is strictly for morning and evening routines, rather than general habits.
 It allows users to set up and list customized steps to thier routines, and check them off as they go about their days.
-The application also provides reflection questions in which the user can assess their mental health and periodically encourages them when they have completed a consistent streak of completing particuar tasks over a course of time.
+The application also provides reflection questions in which the user can assess their mental health and periodically encourages them when they have completed a consistent streak of completing particular tasks over a course of time.
 At the end of the week, the user is able to find a detailed progress report connecting their reflections/moods with te consistency of thier completion of tasks in their routines.

-I envision the Habit Tracker to be similar to this application in that it shows a list of custom items for the user to be able to check off as their days progress.
-I want this to also track trends and provide some sort of report and analysis of the user's progress.
+I envision the Habit Tracker to be similar to this application in that it shows a list of customizable items for the user to be able to check off as their days progress.
+I want this to also track trends and provide some sort of report and analysis of the user's progress if time permits.

 ## 3. Requirement Analysis and Testing